a8977338/dfpadsenseoptimiser/_posts/2011-11-30-3UsingGoogleAdSense.md

 ### Premium AdSense<a name="premium">&nbsp;</a>

-If you frequently generate 20 million ad impressions or more you will eventually get contacted by Google to become a premium publisher.
+If you frequently generate over 20 million page views or 5 million search queries you will eventually get contacted by Google to become a premium publisher.
 There is no way to apply.
 Only if you generate some serious AdSense revenue will Google become interested in providing you with more support and options.

 Being a premium publisher brings more options to influence the ad style than just the color scheme.